Bodmer/TFT_eSPI/examples/TFTShape/readme.md

 ![clock-face](images/screenshot_4552.png) ![clock-face](images/screenshot_4560.png) ![clock-face](images/screenshot_4551.png)

-Here you can see the phases of boiding a hand: source shape, resized shape, moved shape
+Here you can see the phases of building a clock hand: source shape, resize shape, move shape

 ```javascript
   int pivy=35; //new pivot point for rotation and scaling